top of page

 Nahah Kuleh 1864 – 1880

-Bato Halo 1880 – 1890
+Bato Halo' 1880 – 1890

 Location (Tutoh)

-Long Win 1890 – 1898
+Lung Win 1890 – 1898

-Long Tebesuk 1898 – 1908
+Lung Tebesuk 1898 – 1908

-Long Bawang 1908 – 1928
+Lung Bawang 1908 – 1928

-Long Apoh 1928 – 1949
+Lung Apoh 1928 – 1949

-Long Bah 1949 – 1975
+Lung Bah 1949 – 1975

-Long Panai 1975 - current
+Lung Panai [Paney] 1975 - current

 References

-Anyie, R. L. (1995).
+1. Anyie, R. L. (1995).
 The trail of the Kayan Uma Beluvuh.
 The Sarawak Gazette, CXXII(1532), 16- 20.

-Rousseau, J. (1990).
+2. Rousseau, J. (1990).
 Central Borneo: Ethnic identity and social life in a stratified society.
 Oxford: Clarendon Press.

-Wan, R., Renganathan, S., & Kral, I. (2018).
+3. Wan, R., Renganathan, S., & Kral, I. (2018).
 Tekna - a vanishing oral tradition among the Kayan people

 of Sarawak, Malaysian Borneo.
 Indonesia and the Malay World, 46(135), 218-234.